nebubit/aparse/README.md

 </p>

 ## About AParse
 A command line tool for PHP developers to analyze Apache log file.
-You may ask We already have sed, awk and the others.
+You may ask we already have sed, awk, and the others.
 Why did you still make this tool?
-The syntax of those tools are too unreadable.
+Because the syntax of those tools is too unreadable for who are not familiar with pip commands like system admin.
 A lot of time will be spent on reading the reference to achieve a very simple aim, such as counting the status code.

 ## Requirements
 * PHP version 5.5 or greater